Home/ Introducing Lytro: Will it make your camera a dinosaur?

 Are light fields the future?

 This is a tough one.
 As a way to allow for selective focus after the fact, light fields are the best game in town.
 But for many users what they really want is the convenience of not having to worry about focus and have their entire image be sharp.
 It turns out there are simpler ways to address that issue.
-By having a specially designed "logarithmic" lens which varies its refractive index across its width, it is possible to build lenses with .
+By having a specially designed "logarithmic" lens which varies its refractive index across its width, it is possible to build lenses with greatly increased depth of field.
 Robotics and cellphone camera companies have actively been pursuing this research and products using that technology.